 *** START OF NEXT CHANGE ***

-5.1.1.23.7 Mean number of Active UEs in RRC_INACTIVE state in the DL per cell
+5.1.1.23.7 Mean number of Active UEs in RRC_INACTIVE with ongoing SDT procedure in the DL per cell

-a) This measurement provides the mean number of active UEs (in RRC_INACTIVE state) in the DL in an NRCellDU.
-The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or/and QCI in EN-DC) and per supported S-NSSAI.
+a) This measurement provides the mean number of active UEs in RRC_INACTIVE with ongoing SDT procedure in the DL in an NRCellDU.
+The measurement is calculated per PLMN ID and per QoS level and per supported S-NSSAI.

 b) DER (n=1).

-c) This measurement is obtained by aggregating the measurement "Mean number of Active UEs (in RRC_INACTIVE state) in the DL per DRB per cell" (see clause 4.2.1.3 in TS 38.314 [29]).
-The measurement is performed per PLMN ID and per QoS level (mapped 5QI or/and QCI in EN-DC) and per supported S-NSSAI.
+c) This measurement is obtained by aggregating the measurement "Mean number of Active UEs in RRC_INACTIVE with ongoing SDT procedure in the DL per DRB per cell" (see clause 4.2.1.3a.2 in TS 38.314 [29]).
+The measurement is performed per PLMN ID and per QoS level (mapped 5QI) and per supported S-NSSAI.

 d) Each measurement is a single integer value.
 The number of measurements is equal to the number of PLMNs multiplied by the number of QoS levels multiplied by the number of supported S-NSSAIs.